This share class currently has a limited offering, please see prospectus for more details on the offering.

 - Portfolio management team is led by Jonathan Simon, an experienced value manager with over 36 years of industry experience — all at J.P.
 Morgan.

-- Only fund within its category to produce positive returns in 16 of the past 18 years.1
+- Top-quintile performance for the 3- and 5-year periods, and only fund in its category to produce positive returns in 17 out of 19 years.1

 EXCESS GROWTH OF $100,000 OVER 10 YEARS